mktcode/boty-mc-botface/README.md

 # Scenarios

 The bot has voted on a post.
-There are now only 99 on the wait list.
+There are now only 99 (while desired value X is 100) on the wait list.
 What if there's no new approved post for over 24h?

 - the voting power triggers the max value maybe 15 times (without reaching 100 %!): forces 15 votes, 85 posts left.